txstate-etc/dataloader-factory/README.md

 results, which will construct the same string even if two objects' keys have mismatching ordering.

 ## matchKey
-In rare cases it may be that a key cannot be extracted from an item because an irreversible operation is involved (like evaluating greater than or less than)
+In rare cases it may be that you are unable to provide an `extractKey` function because a key cannot be extracted from an item because an irreversible operation is involved (like evaluating greater than or less than)

 In those cases, you can provide a `matchKey` function that examines whether the result object is a match for the given key.
 The answer will help us put the fetched dataset back together properly.

-Please note that this makes the batched load an O(n^2) operation so `extractKey` is preferred whenever possible and a smaller `maxBatchSize` would be wise.
+Please note that this makes the batched load an O(n^2) operation so `extractKey` is preferred whenever possible.
+If you use `matchKey`, the `maxBatchSize` default will change to 50 to help limit scaling problems.
 ```javascript
 const booksAfterYearLoader = new OneToManyLoader({
   fetch: (years, filters) => {